 Think about it, if you can do an activity at home why come all the way to Lake Ann?
 Our offerings are different from the norm – they are oriented toward connection, getting people in touch with other (and often new) people and their creator God.

 Back to the camper: first it has to be said that God was pursuing her all along.
 Even in her disbelief, God was setting the stage for an encounter with Himself.
 Leaving her home surroundings heightened her senses to everything that was going on around her.
 The beauty of God’s creation also made a difference.
 Romans 1:20 states, “For since the creation of the world, God’s invisible qualities- His eternal power and divine nature- have been clearly seen, being understood by what has been made.”

-An other contributing factor included the impact of those in her cabin that were a witness to the reality of God in their lives.
+Another contributing factor included the impact of those in her cabin that witnessed the reality of God in their lives.
 Add to this the clear and age-appropriate delivery of God’s Word in chapel, and a week of camp often becomes a moment in a person’s life when everything changes from that point forward.